Road blocks and rerouting.

 “You can change your shirt…”

-(it may have come up in the conversation that the shirt had been worn for a “few” days, or more accurately, longer than the length of most yoghurt’s sell by dates.
+(That came up in the conversation that the shirt had been worn for a “few” days, or more accurately, longer than the length of most yoghurts’ sell-by dates.)

-He (he being the Dr.) did ask me quickly in between his transcribing two nurses who stood behind rolling computers, how I had broken my shoulder.
-I was SO glad to be able to tell him something that in my opinion is legit….
+He (he being the Dr.) asked me quickly, in between his transcribing, two nurses who stood behind rolling computers, how I had broken my shoulder.
+I was glad to tell him something thatis legitimate.

 I fell in the mud while hiking.